simon-ritchie/apysc/docs_src/source/else.md

 # Else

-This page will explain the `Else` class.
+This page explains the `Else` class.

-Before reading on, maybe it is useful to read the following page (the `Else` class will be used for the same reason of each apysc data type):
+Before reading on, maybe it is helpful to read the following page (the apysc uses the `Else` class for the same reason of each apysc data type):

 - [Why not using the Python built-in data type in the apysc library?](why_not_using_python_builtin_data_type.md)

 ## What is the Else class?

 The `Else` class is the apysc branch instruction class.
-It will behave like the Python built-in `else` keyword.
+It behaves like the Python built-in `else` keyword.

 ## Basic usage

-The `Else` class will be used at the `with` statement.
+The `Else` requires using the `with` statement.
 The `Else` class statement is only acceptable to implement right after the `If` or `Elif` classes statement.

 ```py
 # runnable